The Founder Gravity Problem

 Running a restaurant is a craft.

-Which is why some of the most extraordinary restaurants in the world still feel surprisingly fragile.
+Which is why some of the most extraordinary restaurants in the world feel surprisingly fragile.

 Not because the talent isn’t there.

-But because the structures around that talent were never designed to support institutions.
+Because the structures around that talent were never designed to carry something larger than one person’s presence.

 Till the next bite,